Home Music Biography Physics

 In general I do not compose for unpitched percussion, but I made an exception in this piece in order to include two percussionists in addition to the timpanist.
 It works pretty well, and I might allow myself more excursions into this in the future; but do not expect a trap set in any of my concerts.

-There is a version of Sevillana for woodwind quintet and piano.
+There is a version of Sevillana for woodwind quintet and piano, as the third movement in Miniatures.

 Performance notes